 Different values Loading carrier ID / grouping load carrier ID

 Different values Load unit ID / grouping loading unit ID

-Values for parts per LU / parts per LC are decimals
+Values for parts per LU / parts per LC / parts per product are decimals

 calculated weight of loading carrier > permitted weight of loading carrier